 Younger tender squash

 Roots of the squash plants are shallow so good mulch will help productions.
-I use straw to block weeds and to hold in moisture during the hot summer months.
+I use the straw to block weeds and to hold in moisture during the hot summer months.

 2 long rows of peppers in my veggie and blooms garden